josechannels/Pewlett-Hackard-Analysis/README.md

 	AND (birth_date BETWEEN '1965-01-01' AND '1965-12-31')
 	ORDER BY e.emp_no ASC;

-The analysis shows that there are a total of 1550 employees that can serve as mentors to train employees to fill the expected vacancies.

 Together, the results of the two queries show that:
 - A total of 90,398 employees will be eligible for retirement.
 - The retirement eligible employees are distributed over seven titles: